anhkhoa039/Fake-News-Detection-System/README.md

-# Fake-News-Detection-System
-FakeOff: Turn the Fake Off.
-Make the Fact On.
-Empowering AI and Digital Literacy through Play.

 # 🛡️ fakeoff - AI-Powered Fake News Detection System

 A comprehensive web application that uses machine learning to detect fake news articles with advanced analysis features, user management, and gamification elements.